denzelrenner/LIFE4136-Group1-Rotation2/README.md

 This can be achieved by following the steps outlined below:

- 1. Load the reference SWISSMODEL protein into PyMOL using the commands below
+ 1. Open a new PyMOL window and load the reference SWISSMODEL protein into PyMOL using the commands below

     ```bash
     load /path/to/your/reference/protein.pdb, reference_g10577